timescale/docs/promscale/distributed-tracing.md

 traces.

 The `promscale-jaeger` plugin acts as a proxy between Jaeger and Promscale.
-It does not contain any logic, all processing is done by the Promscale Connector.
+It does not contain any logic.
+All processing is done by the Promscale Connector.

 <highlight type="note">
 The `promscale-jaeger` plugin implements the APIs for Jaeger to read traces from